-Here are six things to know about the Week 11 matchup against the Baltimore Ravens.
+Here are six things to know for Sunday’s cat match against the Cincinnati Bengals.

 Bob Donnan-USA TODAY Sports